 Do you feel like you’re constantly running to the grocery store to replace rotten veggies?
 You’d be surprised how much time and money you can save by knowing more about proper storage techniques and life expectancy of vegetables.
-We’ve compiled a list of common vegetables to give you some useful tips so you can start storing your food like a pro.
+We’ve compiled a list of common vegetables to give you some useful tips so you can properly store your veggies like a pro.

 As a kid, we might have stuck our noses up at the thought of eating broccoli but this cruciferous vegetable should be a staple part of our diet.
 Wash the heads of your broccoli, wrap in damp paper towels and refrigerate.
 You should consume the broccoli in 2-3 days.
 Cooked broccoli should be covered, refrigerated and eaten within 3 days.